reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

 #### 4. Shortest Interval
 ![image](https://github.com/reruo321/CPP-Self-Study/assets/48712088/224e38ae-6bb0-4b89-8c7a-d23e0db3b358)

-#### Solution Proof: Earliest Start Time
+#### Solution Proof: 1.
+Earliest Start Time
-Sort all bookings by start time in ascending order.
+Sorting all bookings by start time in ascending order is the optimal greedy solution in interval partitioning.
+We can prove these two things to prove the optimality of the solution.

+1. Greedy algorithm is optimal.
+2. Greedy algorithm with sorted intervals by start time is optimal.

 ##### Theorem 1
 Greedy algorithm is optimal.